semaxbuquoi-del/Forensic-Audit-Cosmology/README.md

 If you use this data to solve your own cosmological headaches, please cite:

-Restoring the Manifold: Mechanical Resolution of the Hubble Tension (2026)
+Mechanical Resolution of the Hubble Tension (2026)